camel-tooling/vscode-camelk/Contributing.md

 # Note about test execution and GitHub API access

 Access to GitHub API has a rate limit.
 This rate limit is lower for unauthenticated requests.
-On CI, this rate limit was often hit (either Travis or Jenkins).
+On CI, this rate limit was often hit (either Circle CI or Jenkins).
 To avoid that, a GitHub token needs to be provided through VSCODE_CAMELK_GITHUB_TOKEN environment variable.
 This token doesn't require any specific rights.